 Here you can take a deep water fishing charter one day and an inland 8-mile hike the next.
 You can eat freshly caught seafood and indulge in crepes or chocolate just down the street immediately after.
 With these five rated campgrounds from our campers, there’s sure to be the perfect place to stay in and around Cannon Beach no matter what you want to do.

 The 5 Best Cannon Beach Camping Spots

 Cannon Beach, like many other Oregon coastal towns, receives an influx of visitors during the summer months, so plan ahead and reserve your campsite to make sure your vacation goes smoothly.
 Since Cannon Beach itself and the neighboring natural habitat Ecola State Park are protected, camping directly on the beach is prohibited.
-The Cannon Beach camping options on this list are perfect for your next family vacation, and are generally further than a walk from the town, but less than a thirty-minute drive for convenience.
+The Cannon Beach camping options on this list are some of the best camping in Oregon, and are generally further than a walk from the town, but less than a thirty-minute drive for convenience.

 Distance to Cannon Beach: 1 mile